Skip to main content

 • Detects new files as they arrive.

-• Analyzes content with the local AI model.
+• Analyzes supported file content with the selected provider.

 • Renames files based on your format pattern.